apify/apify-docs/sources/platform/actors/running/index.md

 ### 3. Wait for the results

-Now the actor is running, and it will need a short time to gather the first results.
-Meanwhile, you can look around:
+The Actor might take a while to gather its first results and finish its run.
+Meanwhile, let's take some time to explore the platform options:
 - There are more tabs providing you with the info about the actor run.
 For example, you can see the log and its storages
 - At the top right, you can click on the API button to explore the related API endpoints